Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 Prior versions used the
 [PCRE library](https://www.pcre.org/original/doc/html/pcrepattern.html)
 to evaluate regular expression.
 While the two engines are largely compatible, subtle differences exist between the two.
-Please refer to the documentation pertinent to the engine that you are using if you have problems getting regular expression routes to work.
+Refer to the documentation pertinent to the engine that you are using if you have problems getting regular expression routes to work.